Dynamo Dresden: Notable former players

 As one of the leading clubs in East Germany, Dynamo Dresden provided 36 DDR internationals, including the country's second most-capped player, Hans-Jürgen Dörner, and its joint second top scorer, Hans-Jürgen Kreische.
 Twelve Dynamo players won Olympic medals, including six gold medallists in 1976.
 After German reunification a number of Dynamo players went on to represent the Germany national team, including Jens Jeremies, Ulf Kirsten, Olaf Marschall and Alexander Zickler.

 Five Dynamo Dresden players were named East German Footballer of the Year: Hans-Jürgen Dörner, Hans-Jürgen Kreische, Andreas Trautmann, Ulf Kirsten and Torsten Gütschow.
 Dörner won the award three times, and the latter three players were its last three winners.
 Kreische and Gütschow were the leading scorers in the DDR-Oberliga seven times between them.

-Perhaps the most notable Dynamo Dresden player is Matthias Sammer.
-He played for the club from 1985 to 1990, during which he won 23 caps for East Germany.
+Matthias Sammer played for Dynamo Dresden from 1985 to 1990, during which he won 23 caps for East Germany.
 He later made 51 appearances for Germany, winning the European Championship in 1996 and played at club level for VfB Stuttgart, Internazionale and Borussia Dortmund.
 With the latter, he won two German titles, the UEFA Champions League and the Intercontinental Cup, and was named European Footballer of the Year in 1996.